 • If the sponsor prefers that the school collects the applications and pre-screen applicants, the scholarship application will indicate a hard date that the scholarship application will be due to the School Counseling office.
 The scholarship committee will follow criteria outlined by the sponsor that may include selecting one nominee to represent PTHS.
-If so, the scholarship committee will score each application as well as the necessary supplemental components to complete the application.
+If so, the scholarship committee will score each applicant with a rubric of designated selection criteria.
+Our office will coordinate and mail the application as well as the necessary supplemental components to complete the application.
 This may include an official transcript, counselor recommendation, principal verification, etc.